Indo-Bangla Friendship Pipeline could be inaugurated next year: Shringla | Business

 - Bangladesh

-The work on the India-Bangladesh Friendship Pipeline, a project that will enable the two countries to integrate their energy needs, is progressing well and could be inaugurated next year, Foreign Secretary Harsh Vardhan Shringla said here on Wednesday.
+The work on the India-Bangladesh Friendship Pipeline, a project that will enable the two countries to integrate their energy needs, is progressing well and could be inaugurated next year, Foreign Secretary Harsh Vardhan Shringla has said.

-The Rs 346 crore India-Bangladesh Friendship Pipeline Project (IBFPP) will connect Siliguri in West Bengal in India and Parbatipur in Dinajpur district of Bangladesh.
-The capacity of the 130-kilometre pipeline will be one million metric tonnes per annum.
+The Rs 346 crore India-Bangladesh Friendship Pipeline Project (IBFPP), signed in 2018, will connect Siliguri in West Bengal in India and Parbatipur in Dinajpur district of Bangladesh.
+The capacity of the 130-kilometre oil pipeline will be one million metric tonnes per annum.

-Shringla said the IBFPP is a ''very, very unique and significant pipeline that enables us to integrate our energy requirements''.
+Shringla said the IBFPP is a ''very unique and significant pipeline that enables us to integrate our energy requirements''.

 The project is progressing very well and ''we would be in a position to inaugurate it next year'', he told reporters here after President Ram Nath Kovind on Wednesday met the top Bangladeshi leadership and assured them of all help in promoting economic cooperation between the two neighbours.